OfficeDev/Office-Add-in-samples/Samples/Excel-Get-Started-With-Dev-Kit/README.md

 ## Use the sample add-in

-1. Select a cell in sheet
+1. Select a cell in the current worksheet.
-2. Click `Run` in task pane
+2. Select `Run` in the task pane.

 ## Explore sample files